ULL-ESIT-PL/babel-learning/doc/parser.md

 ```

 The `parseSync` method receives the source code and options `babel.parseSync(code: string, options?: Object)` and returns an AST.
+The `options` object is described at https://babeljs.io/docs/en/babel-parser#options.
-Referenced presets and plugins will be loaded such that *optional syntax plugins* are automatically enabled.
+Referenced `presets` and `plugins` will be loaded such that *optional syntax plugins* are automatically enabled.

 The execution shows that the `type` field is now `Literal` instead of `NumericLiteral`: